 It was a great honour to Chair the Australian Medical Council's International Medical Graduate Assessment Experiences and Performance Advisory Group.

 I had the opportunity to work with an extraordinary group of dedicated, knowledgeable and compassionate people.
 Together we reflected on a group of professionals, and their families, who have chosen to make Australia their home, and provide medical services to the Australian community.

 The history of migration to Australia since colonisation has been fraught and any analysis of the experience of particular cohorts needs to consider the broader context.
 The recurrent theme was that Australia is not always a welcoming host and that often we have failed to "walk in the shoes" of people who come from other places.
-The political and social response to those seeking to come to Australia has often been cautious rather than embracing.
+The concept of multiculturalism is a relatively recent one in Australia and the political and social response to those seeking to come to Australia has been cautious rather than embracing.